park250ss/Table-Track/README.md

 ## Solution 1
 - Our first solution was a simple solution that only allowed users to enter a time and number of people.
 The majority of our test cases failed as we only had the users enter minimal information.

+## Solution 2
+- We refined our design to allow the user to enter all of their information.
+With this design, the customer test cases passed, however, the employee test cases failed as we had no way for employees to edit information.
+We also had no way for the user to choose whether they are an employee or a customer.
+To improve this design, we need to add a code that employees can enter in order to access the edit and delete methods.